naderAsadi/Perturbing-the-Latent-Representation/README.md

 ## Usage

 Pretrained models are availbale for LeNet, AlexNet ,and VGG16.
-To test with existing models you can specicy modelname and dataset.
+To test with existing models you should specify modelname and dataset.

 For example: